Physician Contract Restrictive Covenants

 In my mind, when I’m talking to a physician, the things that stick out as the most important would be:

 - Make sure there’s without-cause termination that’s a reasonable length,

 - Tail insurance and,

 - Who pays for tail insurance if it’s a claims-made policy?

 First Physician Contract Negotiations

 Let’s go through each of those and come up with some tips on negotiating.
 First, as far as compensation goes, the physician needs to know their and their specialty’s value.
 Getting the MGMA data is helpful.
-It is beneficial to talk to colleagues about what they’re being offered or what they’re currently making in different organizations.
+It is beneficial to talk to colleagues about the offers they’re receiving or what they’re currently making in different organizations.

 Sometimes, the associations for each specialty can provide information on your specialty’s average salary.
 That’s one way to look at it.
-As far as productivity goes, this is a little more difficult.
-It’s going to be completely based upon, I guess, the arrangement.
-Is it kind of a hybrid between a base salary and RVU production?
+As far as productivity goes, this is more difficult.
+It’s going to be entirely based on the arrangement.
+Is it a hybrid between a base salary and RVU production?
 A base salary and net collections?
 Is it all RVU?
 Is it all net collections?

 This one is dependent upon the type of structure.
 You’re getting a base plus a certain amount of its net collections or a hybrid model.
 Let’s say.
 For instance, the expectation was 20,000.
 Anything collected is over 20,000 by the practice, and the physician will get 15 to 25% of that.
 That would be a standard percentage.